 12 hours of clinical experience required.
-A \$110 Teacher Education Program fee is charged.
-Offered fall semester.
+A \$125 Teacher Education Program fee is charged.

 ELE 353.
 Instructional Practices for Literacy and Language Development in Children.
 (3)

 A study of the content and process of the teaching of reading including phonemic awareness, phonics, comprehension and vocabulary and fluency skills in grades PreK-5.